 Dave Danforth is the founder and former owner of the Aspen Daily News.
-The paper, with the slogan, “If you don’t want it printed, don’t let it happen,” was founded in 1978.
+The paper, which has the slogan “If you don’t want it printed, don’t let it happen,” was founded in 1978.
 Danforth sold it to local buyers in 2017.
 He also co-founded The Conway Daily Sun, the (Palo Alto) Daily News, the Berkeley Daily Planet and the Santa Monica Daily Press.

 Charles Davis is dean of the Grady College of Journalism and Mass Communication at the University of Georgia and is co-author of “Principles of American Journalism.”
 He also spent 14 years as a faculty member at the Missouri School of Journalism and served as executive director of the National Freedom of Information Coalition.

-Charlie Firestone is the former executive director of the Aspen Institute Communications and Society Program and vice president of the Aspen Institute.
-Firestone was also director of the Communications Law Program at the University of California at Los Angeles and Adjunct Professor of Law at the UCLA Law School, from 1977-90.
+Charlie Firestone is the former executive director of The Aspen Institute’s Communications and Society Program and vice president of The Aspen Institute.
+Firestone was also director of the Communications Law Program at the University of California at Los Angeles and adjunct professor of law at the UCLA Law School from 1977-90.

 David Krause has been the editor of The Aspen Times since February 2017.
-Before that he spent nearly 17 years at The Denver Post, first as night sports editor and an assigning editor, and then as deputy city editor.
-He’s also worked for the Denver NBC affiliate as a sports producer and for newspapers in Loveland and Oklahoma City.
+Before that, he spent nearly 17 years at The Denver Post, first as night sports editor and an assigning editor, and then as deputy city editor.
+He has also worked for the Denver NBC affiliate as a sports producer and for newspapers in Loveland and Oklahoma City.

-John Masters is the executive director at GrassRoots Community Network, a position he’s held since 2001.
-He’s also worked as program director at Aspen Television Channel 8, as owner of Masters Studio, a video and television production firm in Aspen, and as senior video and television producer at Mammoth Mountain Ski Area.
+John Masters is the executive director at GrassRoots Community Network, a position he has held since 2001.
+He has also worked as program director at Aspen Television Channel 8, as owner of Masters Studio, a video and television production firm in Aspen, and as senior video and television producer at Mammoth Mountain Ski Area.

-Vivian Schiller is the executive director for communications, technology and innovation at the Aspen Institute.
-She’s also served as CEO of NPR, global chair of news at Twitter, and general manager of NYTimes.com.
-She was a founder of the Civil Foundation and is also a strategic advisor to Craig Newmark Philanthropies.
+Vivian Schiller is the executive director for communications, technology and innovation at The Aspen Institute.
+She has also served as CEO of NPR, global chair of news at Twitter and general manager of NYTimes.com.
+She was a founder of the Civil Foundation and is also a strategic adviser to Craig Newmark Philanthropies.

 Steve Skinner is the general manager of KFFR, a public radio station in Winter Park.
-He’s also served as general manager at KDNK in Carbondale, program director at Aspen Public Radio, and a DJ at KSPN and KSNO.
-Steve is a weekly weekly columnist for the Aspen Daily News and the Winter Park Times.
+He has also served as general manager at KDNK in Carbondale, program director at Aspen Public Radio, and a DJ at KSPN and KSNO.
+Steve is a weekly columnist for the Aspen Daily News and the Winter Park Times.

-Andy Stone is the co-author, along with his wife Linda Lafferty, of “Light in the Shadows,” a novel about Caravaggio.
+Andy Stone and his wife, Linda Lafferty, co-authored “Light in the Shadows,” a novel about Caravaggio.
 Stone is also the author of “Aspen Drift,” a novel about journalism in Aspen, and “Song of the Kingdom.”
-Andy’s also worked as a reporter, editor, columnist and publisher at The Aspen Times.
+Andy has also worked as a reporter, editor, columnist and publisher at The Aspen Times.

 Nancy Watzman is director of Lynx LLC.
-She is a strategist specializing in developing and managing collaborations and partnerships to support journalists, technologists, and researchers in countering online dis- and mis-information, conducting investigations, and increasing newsroom sustainability.
-She is former director of and remains an advisor to the Colorado Media Project.
+She is a strategist specializing in developing and managing collaborations and partnerships to support journalists, technologists and researchers.
+She is former director of, and remains an adviser to, the Colorado Media Project.

 Mike Webb is senior vice president for communications at the News Literacy Project.
-Before joining NLP in July 2019, Mike served as a vice president at BerlinRosen, a Washington public affairs firm.
+Before joining NLP in July 2019, Mike served as a vice president at BerlinRosen, a public-affairs firm in Washington, D.C.
 He was also director and vice president of communications at ProPublica and led sales and marketing efforts at Honolulu Civil Beat.

 Denise Jurgens is a CPA and partner at Reese Henry and Company, where she has worked since 1984.
 She has an extensive background in auditing and accounting services, including internal control procedures and organization governance, and a deep knowledge of IRS rules for not-for-profit organizations.